hzeller/beagleg/G-code.md

 ##Synatx

 G-Code is essentially a pair of 'letters' and 'numbers' that tell the machine what to do.
+It is well described somewhere else, so this is only a quick overview.
 G-Codes are typically organized in lines.
 This is a typical command:

     G1 X10 Y20 ; move to X-coordinate 10 and Y=20
     G1X0Y8     ; no need for spaces between pairs - but readability sucks.